AlexanderPeschBerrocal/HyprArch/README.md

 ---

+## Disclamer
+All important links and resources can be found at the bottom of this page.

+---

 ## Prerequisites
-Before proceeding, ensure you have:
+Before proceeding with the installation, make sure you have:
 - A minimal Arch Linux installation
 - Basic knowledge of Arch Linux